microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-03.md

 ## Success Criteria

-To complete this assignment, you must reach the following goals:
+To complete this challenge, you must reach the following goals:

 1. The TrafficControlService sends `SpeedingViolation` messages using the Dapr pub/sub building block.
 1. The FineCollectionService receives `SpeedingViolation` messages using the Dapr pub/sub building block.
 1. Use RabbitMQ as pub/sub message broker that runs as part of the solution in a Docker container.
 1. Replace it with Azure Service Bus as a message broker without code changes.

-This assignment targets the operations labeled as **number 2** in the end-state setup:
+This challenge targets the operations labeled as **number 2** in the end-state setup:

 <img src="../images/Challenge-03/dapr-setup-assignment03.png" style="zoom: 67%;" />